in4mer/haproxy-utils/README.md

 lbhelp is the main help command once you're in the login shell that loads this utility.

-There are also included a couple things; one is an init.d script for haproxy, and the other is the /etc/sysconfig/ configuration file that informs the init script.
+There are also a couple other things included; one is an init.d script for haproxy, and the other is the /etc/sysconfig/ configuration file that informs the init script.